julia-albert-3107/Masters_thesis/README.md

 # Masters_thesis
-This repository contains the code and the data collected in the scope of my master’s thesis “Programming a weather prediction scoring algorithm to decrease safety risks when entering a wind turbine”.
+This repository contains the code that was written in the scope of my master’s thesis “Programming a weather prediction scoring algorithm to decrease safety risks when entering a wind turbine”.

 ## General Remarks
 Apache NiFi does not create the required database tables.